AgoraLab/agora-chat-uikit/chat-room/web/best-practices.md

 UIKit provides two login methods:

-- Specify `userId` and `password/token` for automatic login during initialization.
+- Specify `userId` and `token` for automatic login during initialization.
 - Use `useClient` to get an SDK instance to log in manually.

 ```typescript